Counttalkula666/OOMPH/README.md

 ![Opening Page Image](./Screenshots, etc./Screenshot1.png)

-Technologies Used:

-Frameworks and languages used in the construction of this site:
+Technologies, Frameworks, Languages and Libraries used in the construction of this site:

-We have also utilized the following libraries:
+React, MySQL, Sequelize ORM, Passport Authentication, Node and Express Web Servers, Heroku

 Credits: